Blues from a Gun

-"Blues from a Gun" is a Modern Rock number-one hit from The Jesus and Mary Chain's album Automatic from 1989.
-It was released in four different formats, including a 3" Mini CD single in a paper gatefold sleeve.
-It is one of the few singles by the band featuring lead vocals from William, as opposed to Jim Reid.
+"Blues from a Gun" is a song by Scottish alternative rock band The Jesus and Mary Chain.
+It serves as the lead single to the band's fourth studio album Automatic (1989) and was released in four different formats, including a 3" Mini CD single in a paper gatefold sleeve.

-Chart performance

-The single reached number 32 in the UK single charts, and three weeks at number one on the U.S. Billboard Modern Rock Tracks chart which listed the most played songs on alternative radio.
+The single reached number 32 in the UK single charts, and was also a hit for the band in the US, topping the Modern Rock charts for three weeks.
+It is also one of the few singles by the band featuring lead vocals from William Reid, as opposed to Jim Reid.

+Reception

+Denise Sullivan writing for AllMusic felt, "The Jesus & Mary Chain's song themes can be narrowed down to a couple: shooting drugs, shooting your head off, and shooting your mouth off.
+"Blues From a Gun" typifies all three in one great verse-chorus-verse song with a coda."